Get an Accurate Musical Instrument Valuation

 Original cases, mouthpieces, bows, and other accessories contribute meaningful value to the complete instrument package.

-Tips for Scanning Your Musical Instruments
+Tips for scanning your Musical Instruments

 Photograph the instrument full-length from front and back, then capture close-ups of any brand markings, serial numbers, or labels.